KXIC

-KXIC (800 kHz) is a commercial AM radio station licensed to Iowa City, Iowa, and serving the Cedar Rapids area as well as Johnson County.
+KXIC (800 AM) is a commercial radio station licensed to Iowa City, Iowa, and serving the Cedar Rapids area as well as Johnson County.
 The station is owned by iHeartMedia and licensed to iHM Licenses, LLC.
 It airs a sports radio format, with some news and talk shows.
 Most programming comes from Fox Sports Radio.

-KXIC operates on 800 kHz, a clear channel frequency reserved for XEROK in Ciudad Juárez, Mexico.
+KXIC operates on 800 kHz, a Mexican clear channel frequency reserved for XEROK in Ciudad Juárez.
 As a result, it reduces power at night from 1,000 watts to 199; prior to 1986, it broadcast during the daytime only.
 It uses a directional antenna for both daytime and nighttime operation.

 History

 The Johnson County Broadcasting Corporation received a construction permit for a new daytime-only radio station in Iowa City from the Federal Communications Commission on December 15, 1947.
 The permittee was formed by four war veterans, two with prior involvement at WSUI and two employed other stations in the region and sought to bring the first commercial station to Iowa City (WSUI is owned by the University of Iowa).
 KXIC began broadcasting on June 6, 1948, as an independent outlet.
 The station was the originating outlet for radio broadcasts of Iowa Hawkeyes football, feeding a statewide network for decades; Gene Claussen called games until the 1980s, when the Hawkeyes consolidated their network under one broadcast originating at WHO.
 George M. Ludwig, a state representative and father of space scientist George H. Ludwig, served as KXIC's farm editor for 11 years before his death in 1959.
 While he was in college at the University of Iowa, future NBC newsman Tom Pettit worked at KXIC.

 In the 1960s, Interstate 80 was constructed in Iowa.
 For several years, KXIC protested the condemnation of part of its transmitter site land for use to build the new highway, as the 8.47 acres of land seized was crucial to the station's future plans to increase power from 1,000 to 5,000 watts.
 The radio station had initially been awarded $13,200 by a commission seizing land for the interstate, but it appealed the award, asking for $75,000 and later $100,000.
 The case reached the Iowa Supreme Court before it was returned to Johnson County district court, where a jury awarded the station $53,250; the higher court overturned the award because it included inadmissible evidence about a power increase it felt was infeasible.
 After the interstate was built, studies were conducted to ensure that lighting on the nearby interchange with Dubuque Street did not interfere with KXIC's operation.